-- You are going to remain silent.
+- You will remain silent.

 - You want to speak with an attorney immediately.

 Q: If I don't provide a statement, will my command and law enforcement

 A: They already think you are guilty.

-Q: If I already made a statement to my command or investigators, can I
+Q: If I already made a confession to my command or investigators, can I

 A: Absolutely, it just makes our job harder.

-Q: Law enforcement never read me my rights, does that mean we won the case?
+Q: Law enforcement never read me my rights; does that mean we won the case?